 The experiences and stories you share with colourful characters will be a highlight of your trip.
 In fact, the Northern Territory has the longest pub crawl in the world that starts in Darwin and finishes at Uluru, and if you’re looking to make new friends then this is a great way to do it.

-Meanwhile, there are plenty of animals that will want to get up close and personal in the Territory.
-Not all of them want to be your friend, but they will all give you an amazing story to tell.
+Meanwhile, plenty of animals will want to get up close and personal in the Territory.
+Not all of them want to be your friend, but they’ll all give you an amazing story to tell.
 Keep your hands and feet inside the boat on an Adelaide River jumping crocodile cruise, cuddle a furry friend at the Kangaroo Sanctuary in Alice Springs or take a stroll through the Territory Wildlife Park near Darwin and see the bird and animal life in a pristine natural setting.
-Whatever you choose, you’ll go home more inspired than ever!
+Whatever you choose, you’ll go home more inspired than ever.

 7. You’ll know that you celebrated in style

-If you’re in Darwin, you can enjoy an afternoon beer at one of the many waterfront venues like the Darwin Ski Club, before heading in to Darwin Waterfront and grabbing a quick taco and tequila at Hot Tamale, or maybe something upmarket at Wharf One.
-Catch all the live sport and banter you can handle at Shenannigans before heading to Monsoons to party the rest of the night away!
-If you need to cure a hangover the next morning, head to Laneway Specialty Coffee for the best coffee and eggs Benedict in town.
+If you’re in Darwin, you can enjoy an afternoon beer at one of the many seaside venues like the Darwin Ski Club, before heading in to Darwin Waterfront and grabbing a quick taco and tequila at Hot Tamale, or maybe something upmarket at Wharf One.
+Catch all the live sport and banter you can handle at Shenannigans before heading to Monsoons to party the rest of the night away.
+If you need to cure a hangover the next morning, head to Laneway Specialty Coffee for the best coffee and Eggs Benedict in town.

 But Darwin bars and restaurants are just the start of the NT scene.
 In Alice Springs, you’ll love partying the night away at Monte’s Lounge, Epilogue Lounge or the Juicy Rump.

-Meanwhile can let your hair down at one of many exciting Northern Territory festivals and events, like the Wide Open Spaces Festival in Alice Springs, BASSINTHEGRASS music festival in Darwin, the Uluru Camel Cup or Parrtjima Festival in the Red Centre.
+Meanwhile let your hair down at one of many exciting Northern Territory festivals and events, like the Wide Open Space Festival in Alice Springs, BASSINTHEGRASS music festival in Darwin, the Uluru Camel Cup or Parrtjima Festival in the Red Centre.

 Start planning your trip to the Northern Territory.
-We can assure you that you'll leave in a better state of mind.
+We assure you you’ll leave in a better state of mind.